asphalt-framework/asphalt/docs/userguide/deployment.rst

 common parts of the component configuration in the code and only specifying the parts that are different in the actual configuration file.

-In the above example configuration, the ``mailer`` component gets passed two options:
+In the above example configuration, the ``mailer`` component gets passed three options:

 * ``type='smtp'``
+* ``connector='smtp.mycompany.com'``
-* ``connector: tcp+ssl://smtp.mycompany.com``
+* ``ssl=True``

-The first one is provided in the root component code while the second option comes from the YAML file.
-You could also override the mailer's type in the configuration file if you wanted.
+The first one is provided in the root component code while the other two options come from the YAML file.
+You could also override the mailer backend in the configuration file if you wanted.
 The same effect can be achieved programmatically by supplying the override configuration to the container component via its ``components`` constructor argument.
 This is very useful when writing tests against your application.
 For example, you might want to use the ``mock`` mailer in your test suite